 Two main water quality problems relating to agriculture have been identified.
 These are enrichment of water by nutrients (phosphorus and nitrogen), from substances such as fertilisers (both organic and inorganic) as well as erosion of nutrient enriched soils, and organic pollution from animal slurry/manure and silage effluent.
 A third, pesticides, is covered under dangerous substances.
-In the ERBD, agriculture is a very important activity, using about 75% of the land use.
-Estimates of nutrient inputs into waters indicate that agriculture produces up to 40% of the yearly phosphorus load.
-In particular the cumulative effect of this along the Boyne, Nanny and Delvin rivers is an issue.
+In the NWIRBD, agriculture is an important activity, using about 55% of the land.
+Estimates of nutrients into waters indicate that agriculture produces over 20% of the yearly phosphorus load and 50% of the nitrogen load.